Lötschental: History

 The Lötschental was likely first settled during the Roman period, but remained largely cut off from the outside world until the beginning of the twentieth century.
 The valley remained remote and difficult to access, especially during the winters, until the construction of the Lötschbergbahn, between 1907 and 1913, connected it to an international railway line.

 Traditional farming, involving primarily agriculture and cattle and sheep rearing, began to disappear with the extension of the road to Blatten after World War II.
-Tourism increasingly came to function as the valley’s primary industry, especially since the construction of a cablecar from Wiler to Lauchernalp in 1972.
-This lift only had a capacity of sixty people and was later replaced with one of a hundred.
+Tourism increasingly came to function as the valley's primary industry, especially since the construction of a cablecar from Wiler to Lauchernalp in 1972.
+This lift had a capacity of only sixty people and was later replaced with one of a hundred.
 The Lötschental is now a destination resort for hiking with many tracks, such as the Höhenweg, and winter sports, including Nordic and Alpine skiing as well as sledging and snowshoeing.
 In November 2003, a new gondola lift from Gandegg to the Hockenhorngrat was opened, giving access to the Milibachgletscher and the Lötschen Pass.
-In December 2017 a six person chair lift was opened from the top of the cablecar station to Stafel replacing the old chair and drag lifts originally built in the sixties, or seventies.
+In December 2017 a six-person chair lift was opened from the top of the cablecar station to Stafel replacing the old chair and drag lifts originally built in the sixties, or seventies.

 Lauchernalp and Fischbiel have now 1,500 beds for rent, five restaurants and one hotel.
 The lift system supports a varied ski terrain with a vertical drop of 1,000 m or more and 33 km of ski runs.

 The Lauchernalp ski area has FIS homologated race courses in all disciplines of Alpine skiing and was the venue for the Swiss National Championships in 1974.

+On 28 May 2025, a large landslide in the valley buried the village of Blatten.
+The landslide had been anticipated, and the village had been evacuated since 19 May.